juliamertz/protonvpn-cli/README.md

 - [x] Connect to random or fastest server from list
 - [x] Select protocol, `tcp` or `udp` with -p flag
 - [x] Filter by features
-- [ ] Killswitch (probably linux only)
+- [ ] Killswitch
-- [ ] Split tunneling (probably linux only)
+- [ ] Split tunneling

 ## Todo / Bugs
-- [x] MacOS Support
-- [x] Fix daemon stuck deactivating sometimes while waiting for process to quit when it already has
-- [x] Investigate why tcp doesn't work
-- [x] Multiple openvpn services launched (saw this once)
-- [ ] Clean up openvpn process if it wasn't cleanup up from last session
+- [ ] Clean up openvpn process if this wasn't done on last exit
 - [ ] Set up test suite
-- [ ] Alert user in case traffic isn't actually being routed through tunnel
+- [ ] Desktop notifications
-- [ ] Openvpn process not being killed if daemon is shut down before connection is established
+- [ ] Openvpn process is not killed if daemon is shut down before connection is established
-- [ ] Add notify feature for desktop notifications